msalemor/smart-cli-class/README.md

 As a user I need to be able to execute `mytool --help`.

 - Requirements:
-  - Create a root command called `cmd/rootcmd.go`
+  - Create a cobra root command called `cmd/rootcmd.go`
-  - All subcommand should take a required prompt argument
+  - All subcommand should take a required prompt argument `--prompt or -p`
   - Create a the `./main.go` file and call the rootcmd

 - Criteria:
   - You should be able to build go code and execute `go run . --help`
-  - The application compiles and runs: `go run . -- help`

 - [Code](/1-rootcmd)

-### 6.2- Settings
+### 6.2- Global Setting

 User Story - Global Setting